sbegaudeau/eef/meetingminutes/meetingminutes-2015-11-12/index.md

 - model explorer view support? (selection of any EObject)
 - support for custom EDataType?

-##### User stories

-- Define a Properties view for the odesign file editor
-- Add a text field to edit the name of my properties
-- Integration with EMF Edit?

 ##### What should be done to obtain this minimum viable product?

+- Resume the work on the conception
+- Define the components of the application, how do they work together etc
 - Continuous integration & Gerrit
 - Sirius integration (metamodel & transaction)
-- Restrained number of widgets: text, checkbox, selectbox (multiple and single)
+- Restrained number of widgets: text, checkbox, selectbox
 - Context -> viewpoint, representation, layer, filter, mapping
-- Interpreter (AQL)
-- Lower priority for the tooling -> potential issues for the user stories related to EMF / EMF Edit (diagnostician, choice of values, etc)

 ##### Planning